decipher3114/Capter/README.md

 - `Alt + Shift + S` to trigger Screenshot.
 - `Alt + Shift + O` to open App window.
 - Selection Mode
-    - Hover mouse over a Window to select it, else Fullscreen
+    - Hover mouse over a Window to select it, else Fullscreen will be selected
-    - Click and Drag mouse to crop custom area.
+    - Click and Drag mouse to crop custom area
     - `Esc` to Cancel
     - `Enter` to Capture
     - Choose any Shape to enter **Annotation Mode**